Li Guangxi: Career

 In 1956, Li acted as Arman in La traviata, the first classical opera in China under the leadership of Zhou Enlai.
 He received positive reviews for the role.
 At the end of 1957, he became a sent-down youth in the Down to the Countryside Movement.
 He worked in Funing County, Hebei Province.
 In 1958, Zhou Enlai was going to visit the Soviet Union.
 He was transferred back to Beijing and accompanied Zhou Enlai on the visit.
 He performed in Eugene Onegin at the Bolshoi Theatre.
 His wonderful performance won the praise of Nikita Khrushchev.
 In 1969, during the Cultural Revolution, the Central Experimental Opera and Dance Theatre was disbanded and Li forced to work in the fields in the suburb of Tianjin.
 In 1972, after a coup in Cambodia, Norodom Sihanouk stayed in Beijing.
 Norodom Sihanouk liked to compose music and wanted to invite Chinese singers to sing.
 After receiving instructions from Zhou Enlai, the relevant departments transferred Li from Tianjin's countryside to Beijing.
 At Sihanouk's birthday party, he sang a few songs composed by Sihanouk and won the praise of Sihanouk.
 Subsequently, the China National Radio invited him to record two songs, "Beijing Yangge" and "The Love's Voyage", which was welcomed by the national audience.
-In 1978, he sang "The Toast Song" and it sold up to a million albums.
+In 1978, he sang "The Toasting Song," written to commentate the end of the Cultural Revolution, and it sold up to a million albums.

 In 1983, he was diagnosed with a laryngeal muscle disorder and did not return to the stage until 1986.

 In 2015 and 2019, he participated in the Spring Festival Gala held by China Central Television.